ZhijianZhou01/metav/V1/README.md

 ## 6. Getting help
-Users can view the help documentation by entering `metav -h`  or `metav --help` .
+Users can view the help documentation of metav 1.x by entering `metav -h`  or `metav --help` .
 | Parameter | Description |
 | --- | --- |
 |-h, --help | show this help message and exit|